• Home

 Example of Play

-Strategic players often delay entering new pieces to avoid early elimination and instead focus on advancing a few pieces safely toward the center.
+Skilled players often decide carefully whether to introduce new pieces early or advance only a few pieces safely toward the center.

 Significance and Symbolism